larapollehn/responsive-weather/README.md

 This web app provides weather data for cities of your choice.

-The weather data gets fetched from OpenWeatherMap API and cached with redis.
+The weather data gets fetched from OpenWeatherMap API and is cached with redis.

 # Desktop
 Desktop version on 1920 x 1080 monitor.